 and runand replace it with a few inches of fresh wood shavings or straw.
 (See Kate’s comment and my reply below about the benefits of keeping deep litter going in the run into the winter.)

 - Dust everything down with food-grade diatomaceous earth (DE) to prevent mites from settling in.
 Remember to wear a dust mask for this part.

 - Scrub the waterer and feeder.
 Might as well do this while the water from your backyard hose isn’t bitter cold.

 - Clear the roof of leaves and debris.
-On the corrugated polycarbonate roof of The Garden Coop and The Garden Ark chicken coops, wipe off any muck that’s built up near the drip end so that rain and snowmelt can run off easily.
+On the corrugated polycarbonate roof of The Garden Coop, The Garden Ark, and The Basic Coop chicken coops, wipe off any muck that’s built up near the drip end so that rain and snowmelt can run off easily.
 This is also a good time to tighten any screws and patch any leaks that may have developed over time.

 - Plan to clean the henhouse regularly throughout the winter.
 Your chickens will be spending more time inside.
 So remove their droppings often to keep moisture from building up in the air, which can irritate your chickens’ lungs and cause frostbite on feet and combs.

 What steps do you take to clean your chicken coop for the season?
 We encourage you to share your ideas and tips in the comments below.

 Next up, Part 2: How chickens keep themselves warm — and how you can help them.